Kimola/kimola-cognitive-api-documentation/README.md

   * The base path (or base URL or host) refers to the common path for the API.
 In the example above, the base path is `https://api.kimola.com/v1/cognitive`
   * The endpoint refers to the end path of the endpoint.
 In the example above, `/models`
   * The `?text=hello&strict=false` part of the endpoint contains query string parameters for the endpoint.

+  #### Batch API's:

+The maximum number of actions allowed in a single batch request is 100.
+There are many cases where you want to accomplish a variety of work in the Kimola Cogntive API but want to minimize the number of HTTP requests you make.
+To make development easier, Kimola provides a batch API that enables developers to perform multiple “actions” by making only a single HTTP request.

   #### Notes on Pagination:
   Any API response which contains multiple resources supports several common query parameters to handle paging through the response data: